 Thomas L. Browne is a Partner with Hinshaw & Culbertson LLP in the firm’s Chicago office, where he focuses his practice almost exclusively on the representation of lawyers, having represented hundreds of lawyers and law firms on numerous issues involving civil liability, professional responsibility, and risk management.
 He is in-house counsel for Hinshaw & Culbertson LLP and is the Past Chair of the firm’s Professional Liability Group.
 Mr. Browne is a frequent lecturer on the subject of lawyer liability and professional responsibility and has written numerous articles on the law of lawyer liability and professional responsibility matters.
 He earned his B.A. from Northwestern University and his J.D. with honors from The John Marshall Law School.

-Robert A. Chapman is a Partner with Chapman Spingola, LLP, in Chicago, where he concentrates his practice in the prosecution and defense of commercial and professional liability, securities, and real estate-related disputes.
-He has written articles on trial-related issues for the Illinois State Bar Association and the Illinois Bar Journal and was a Coeditor of the TRIAL LAWYER’S GUIDE (West).
+Robert A. Chapman is a Co-Managing Partner with Chapman Spingola LLP, in Chicago, where he concentrates his practice in the prosecution and defense of commercial, professional liability, real estate, trade secret, and organizational disputes.
+He has written articles on trial-related issues for the Illinois State Bar Association and the Illinois Bar Journal and was a Coeditor of the TRIAL LAWYER’S GUIDE.
 Mr. Chapman is a member of the Chicago and Illinois State Bar Associations and was a member for nine years of the ARDC’s Hearing Board.
-He earned his B.A. from the University of California at Berkeley and his J.D. from the University of California at Berkeley’s Boalt Hall School of Law where he was an Associate Editor of the California Law Review.
+He earned his B.A. from the University of California at Berkeley and his J.D. from the University of California at Berkeley’s Berkeley School of Law, where he was an associate editor of the California Law Review.

 Cortney S. Closey is an associate at Morgan, Lewis & Bockius LLP in Chicago, where she concentrates her practice on complex commercial litigation matters, including business disputes, mass tort, products liability, financial, environmental, and white-collar matters.
 She has given lectures on a variety of topics, including the implications and future of tort reform in Illinois.
 Ms. Closey received her undergraduate degree with a double major in political science and Spanish from the University of Michigan and her J.D. cum laude from DePaul University College of Law, where she was a Dean’s Scholar, served as an officer of the appellate moot court society, and won national awards for Best Brief and Best Oral Advocate.